gameontext/sample-room-java/README.md

 ## Registering your room

 Microservices in production should support automatic scaling, with multiple instances of the room microservice running in parallel, with new instances starting or existing instances stopping at unpredictable times.
-As a result of this, the room does not programmatically register itself by default.
-You can force it to do so by specifying the GAMEON_ID and GAMEON_SECRET environment variables.

-The preferred way to register a room is via the Edit Rooms dialog in Game On! (note you can also use the [command line regutil tool](https://github.com/gameontext/regutil) or the [interactive map](https://game-on.org/interactivemap)).
+Use the Edit Rooms dialog in Game On! to register your room:

 1. Go to [GameOn](https://game-on.org) and sign in.
 2. Once you are signed in, go to the top right of the browser window and click on your username (or person icon).